Skip to content

 Wise Tales of Young Minds – Story 2 — The Shade That Stayed

-SecretYarns2 months ago1 month ago03 mins
+SecretYarns4 months ago3 months ago03 mins

 Story 2 — The Shade That Stayed The afternoon sun stood still, as if it had decided not to move.
 In the small desert settlement, everything slowed down because of it.
 Sahir sat near the doorway of his home, his back against the cool mud wall.
 He held a clay cup with both hands and…